|

 Carrot Seed Oil

 Carrot seed oil is the secret ingredient in this homemade eye cream recipe.
-Carrot seed oil contains beta carotene which has many anti-aging properties.
-It helps to protect the skin from damage and is also a precursor to vitamin A (retinol).
+Carrot seed oil contains beta carotene, which has many anti-aging properties.

 How To Make Easy DIY Eye Cream

 After you’ve added all the ingredients, blend them together.
-Then pour them into a small glass container.
+Then, pour them into a small glass container.
 A 1-ounce jar like this one is the perfect size for this DIY eye cream.

 Allow it to cool completely before using.
 You can place it in the fridge if you would like to speed up the cool-down process.